 Hustled Through Life

-Eventually they get old and find time to think, but by then they can’t bear to question too deeply, it would jeopardize their self-worth, and they haven’t time to rebuild it.
+Eventually they get old and find time to think, but even then they can’t bear to question too deeply: it would jeopardize their self-worth, and they haven’t time to rebuild it.

 For an intelligent, creative, and expansive species like ours, this rush to nowhere is among the greatest of evils.
 And yet it continues, mostly unquestioned.
 At no point in the usual Western life do we stop, take some serious time for ourselves, and think about the overall: